Sylian Mokono

-Sylian Aldren Mokono (born 22 March 1999) is a Dutch footballer who plays as a right-back for Heracles Almelo.
+Sylian Aldren Mokono (born 22 March 1999) is a Dutch professional footballer who plays as a right-back.

 Club career

 He made his Eerste Divisie debut for Jong FC Utrecht on 27 August 2018 in a game against NEC, as a 63rd-minute substitute for Rick Mulder.

 He made his Eredivisie debut for FC Utrecht on 29 November 2020 in a game against Feyenoord.

 On 20 July 2022, Mokono signed a three-year contract with Heracles Almelo.
+On 2 September 2024, his Heracles contract was terminated by mutual consent.

+On 7 November 2024, Mokono signed with VVV-Venlo on a contract running until the end of the 2024–25 Eerste Divisie season.
+He made his debut shortly afterwards in a league match against Jong AZ.
+At the end of the campaign, Mokono declined an offer to extend his contract, and subsequently left the club as a free agent.

 Personal life

 Born in the Netherlands, Mokono is of South African descent.